okenk/shrimp/Data/data_README.md

 -   shrimp mean carapace length (mm).xlsx: average length by age, month, area, year for each port sample collected.

 -   2014-2018 OR pink shrimp.xlsx: length, age, area, month, year, lots of other info, for each *individual* shrimp sampled 2014-2018 (rather than average across each bulk port sample).
 This data is all in the rework tab of allshrimp.xlsx, which has more years.
-File is sticking around so as not to break existing code.

 -   CC_SSH.csv: data downloaded on sea surface height.
 I do not know the source!
 Ahh!
 Fortunately Ridouan has better oceanographic data to use.